We’re in the business of delivering peace of mind.

 My duties as Voice Manager include the sales, service, and consultation of all things voice-related, along with the management of the voice department.

-My wife, Megan, and I have two children, Aurora (3) and Miles (1), and live three miles south of Fullerton.
+My wife, Megan, and I have two children, Aurora and Miles, and live three miles south of Fullerton.
 I grew up in Cedar Rapids, NE, and attended Wayne State College, which is where I met Megan.

 Outside of the office, I try to spend as much of my free time with my family as possible.
-I like to grill/smoke meat, listen to music, play/work outside, and wait patiently with my daughter for Peppa Pig to start at 8 PM CST.
+We like to work outside and sit around a fire and listen to music.
+The cold and snow of winter cramps our style, but we love Nebraska.

 I get to work with my baby brother, Matt, and he enjoys it very much.